 One of the things we love to do as dog owners is to spoil our dogs.
-We love to buy them the best dog food, treats and accessories to show them a little appreciation for the unconditional love they give to us each day.
+We love to buy them the best dog food, treats, and accessories to show them a little appreciation for the unconditional love they give to us each day.
 For those dog owners who have dogs that love to chew, trying to find a good, durable dog bed is hard to do.
-One well known brand, Kong, makes a dog bed that is supposed to be chew-resistant, but there are some that have found some short-falls with it.
+One well-known brand, Kong, makes a dog bed that is supposed to be chew-resistant, but there are some that have found some short-falls with it.

 Kong has become well-known for its line of durable dog toys made even for the toughest chewing dogs.
 Dogs that often destroy toys in minutes have usually met their match when they are given a Kong toy.
-So when the Kong brand comes out with a dog bed, the reputation of the brand means that this dog bed will be great quality and perfect for those dogs that love to chew.
-However, after reading several reviews, there seems to be quite a few unsatisfied customers (to be fair, a few were satisfied, but they were the minority).
+So when the Kong brand comes out with a dog bed, the reputation of the brand means that this dog bed will be of great quality and perfect for those dogs that love to chew.
+However, after reading several reviews, there seem to be quite a few unsatisfied customers (to be fair, a few were satisfied, but they were the minority).

 The Kong dog bed is described as a chew-resistant dog bed made of durable, nylon material.
 The outer cover is removable so it is easy to clean.
 Note that that the manufacturer describes it as “chew resistant” and not “chew-proof”.
 Although nothing is chew-proof, it is hard to say something is chew-resistant and not have a lot of people interpret it a different way.

-The other complaints with the Kong dog beds are just with the durability.
+The other complaints with the Kong dog beds are just with durability.
 The majority of the reviewers state that the dog bed didn’t even last a day let alone a few months.
 Some of the dogs would chew off the tag or handle first then move to the seams or zipper.
-Some of them would chew holes right through the outer material first not even going for the ‘weaker’ areas like the zipper.
+Some of them would chew holes right through the outer material first not even going for the ‘weaker’ areas like the seams or zipper.